-- 1. Inspect the condition of and test the air pressure of all tires. - 2.
-Carefully unseal all openings that were previously sealed in the "Preparing for Storage" process. - Clean and reinstall batteries.
-Be sure to attach the battery cables to the proper terminals. - 4.
+- 1. Inspect the condition of and test the air pressure of all tires. - Carefully unseal all openings that were previously sealed in the "Preparing for Storage" process. - Clean and reinstall batteries.
+Be sure to attach battery cables to proper terminals. - 4.
 Tighten all belts.
 Inspect and replace any worn belts. - 5.
-Check engine oil, hydraulic oil, and engine coolant levels, and add if necessary.

-NOTE: A mixture of 50/50 water/antifreeze will cool adequately in the summer, as well as protect in winter.

-- 6. Thoroughly clean the machine and tool bar. - 7.
-Perform all recommended services as instructed elsewhere in this section. - Manually cycle Detasseler Tool Bar hydraulics two or three times to adequately lubricate components. - 9.
-Reset date and time on Machine Display. - For starting instructions, refer to "Engine - Starting" provided in the Engine and Drive Systems Section elsewhere in this manual.
+Check engine oil, hydraulic oil, and engine coolant levels, and add if necessary. - NOTE: A mixture of 50/50 water/antifreeze will cool adequately in the summer, as well as protect in winter. - 6.
+Thoroughly clean the machine and attachment. - 7.
+Perform all recommended services as instructed elsewhere in this section. - 8.
+Manually cycle tool bar hydraulics two or three times to adequately lubricate components. - 9.
+Reset date and time on Machine Display. - 10.
+For starting instructions, refer to "Engine - Starting" provided in the Engine and Drive Systems Section elsewhere in this manual.